 A macaron is a sweet meringue-based confection made with egg white, icing sugar, granulated sugar, almond meal, and food coloring.
-Today We Are Sharing The Recipe for What I think is the Best Macaron Ever.
+Today We Are Sharing What I think is the Best Macaron Recipe Ever.

 Macarons.
 Not only are they one of the prettiest desserts ever, but they are also probably one of the hardest.
 Fortunately, I was able to partner with the amazing Chef Monique Chan and guess what?
 They came out perfectly.
 So today I am sharing Monique’s recipe which I think is the Best Macaron Recipe.